python/typing/docs/spec/distributing.rst

    stub files or inline in ``.py`` files).

-6. If the type checker chooses to additionally vendor any third-party stubs from typeshed, these SHOULD come last in the module resolution order.
+6. If the type checker chooses to additionally vendor any third-party stubs (from typeshed or elsewhere), these SHOULD come last in the module resolution order.

 If typecheckers identify a stub-only namespace package without the desired module in step 4, they should continue to step 5/6.
 Typecheckers should identify namespace packages